Metaphor Interpretation Using Word Embeddings: Metaphor Processing

 For example, among the interpretation candidates for the metaphor {\it anger is fire} we find {\it red} and {\it black}.
 After clustering, {\it black} is removed.
 As another example, the following candidates for the metaphor {\it a desert is an oven} may be grouped together: {\it eating}, {\it healthy}, {\it delicious}, {\it fried}, {\it spicy}, {\it leftover}, {\it veggie}, {\it steamed}, {\it lentil}, {\it roasted}, {\it homemade}, {\it yummy}, {\it creamy}, {\it glazed}, {\it seasoning}, {\it crunchy}, {\it baking}.
 (These likely result from the frequent misspelling of ``dessert'' in the corpus used.)

 There are two parameters that need to be configured for DBSCAN: (1) $\varepsilon$ -- the radius of the consideration area around every vector; and (2) $\mu$ -- the minimum number of neighbors required in the consideration area.
 The distance measure should also be configured.
 We use the common Euclidean distance, which usually shows good performance in a relatively low-dimension space like ours.
+Below we describe our experimental results, using different values for both parameters.
+Table \ref{tab:res_ex} shows a few outputs for three different metaphors.